valora-inc/react-native-geth/README.md

 RNGeth makes using [Go-Ethereum](https://github.com/ethereum/go-ethereum) ( Official Go implementation of the Ethereum protocol ) with React Native simple. react-native-geth allow to build react-native dApps (Decentralized Applications) transforms your mobile device into a light client node on the Ethereum Network and enables you to easily access Ethereum’s entire ecosystem.
 Interacting with Smart Contracts, make payment,....

+#### What is react-native-geth?
+Is a React-Native module allow you to build dApps (Decentralized Applications) transforms your mobile device into a light client node on the Ethereum Network and enables you to easily access Ethereum’s entire ecosystem.
+Interacting with Smart Contracts, make payment,....

+#### What is Blockchain?
+A blockchain, originally block chain, is a continuously growing list of records, called blocks, which are linked and secured using cryptography.
+Each block typically contains a hash pointer as a link to a previous block, a timestamp and transaction data.
+By design, blockchains are inherently resistant to modification of the data.
+It is "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way".
+For use as a distributed ledger, a blockchain is typically managed by a peer-to-peer network collectively adhering to a protocol for validating new blocks.
+Once recorded, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which requires collusion of the network majority.

+#### What is Ethereum?
+Ethereum is a decentralized platform that runs smart contracts, applications that run exactly as programmed without possibility of downtime, censorship, fraud or third party interference.

+#### What is Go Ethereum?
+[Go-Ethereum](https://github.com/ethereum/go-ethereum) is one of the three original implementations (along with C++ and Python) of the Ethereum protocol.
+It is written in Go

+#### What is Smart Contract?
+A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
+Smart contracts allow the performance of credible transactions without third parties.
+These transactions are trackable and irreversible.

 ## Supported platforms

 -   Android